PHILADELPHIA REFLECTIONS

 Creek

-Philadelphia's triangle of land between two large rivers once was laced with streams, brooks and creeks.
+Philadelphia's triangle of land between two large rivers once was laced with streams, brooks, and creeks.
 These were great places to catch fish, especially trout, and they had what poets call mossy banks.
 Nowadays, these streams are enclosed in culverts or their exposed banks are sharp cliffs of clay.
 Few people have heard of Indian Brook, which was once the brook that ran through town but is now the brook underneath Overbrook.

 The Conservancy has given thoughtful consideration to the consequences of building hard surfaces on top of what was once spongy soil.
 The streets, the roofs, the driveways of progress, of development, cause immediate runoff of water after a rainstorm instead of allowing seepage into the soil and gravel of the wilderness.
 The rain of a storm quickly surges into the storm sewers, and surges into the neighboring creeks, scouring the banks in a flood surge.
-The grass slopes cannot withstand such a hosing, leading to sharp clay banks, which become undermined by later storms, toppling trees.
+The grass slopes cannot withstand such a housing, leading to sharp clay banks, which become undermined by later storms, toppling trees.
 The clay material from the banks makes the streams muddy, and the deposits of clay suffocate the insect larvae and fish eggs on the stream bottom.
 It's perhaps true that there are fewer mosquitoes, but there are no fish.
 The matter is compounded by the heating of the water as it drains over large sunlit surfaces like shopping mall parking lots, and the different water temperature in the streams changes the insect and fish content, too.

 It's almost hopeless to do anything useful in the downtown city areas, where the former streams are not only enclosed in pipes but run underneath skyscrapers.
 There may even be too much disruption involved to contemplate doing anything useful in towns which allowed storm sewage and sanitary sewage to flow in the same pipes.
-But it would be a comparatively simple thing to divert rainwater into gravel driveways or out over lawn areas, since the goal is to slow its flow into the streams rather than dispose of it.
+But it would be a comparatively simple thing to divert rainwater into gravel driveways or out over lawn areas since the goal is to slow its flow into the streams rather than dispose of it.
 Local ordinances could require such forethought for new construction, and perhaps make construction permits conditional on it.
 Many suburban homeowners would probably follow suit voluntarily, and gradually the situation might come under control with education and minor pain.

 There are other approaches that would get results quicker.
 In present China, "infrastructure" is upgraded much more directly.
 One recent visitor was discussing the problem of construction in an area where there was a Chinese town.
 He was told not to worry about it.
 The next time he visited the area, that town would be gone.